Esri/inspire_open_data/README.md

 The INSPIRE-MIF Repository for action 2017.2 on alternative encoings can be found [here](https://github.com/INSPIRE-MIF/2017.2), including [template for Alternative Encodings for INSPIRE Data](https://github.com/INSPIRE-MIF/2017.2/blob/master/template/template.md) used herein.
 The glossary for terms can be found [here](https://github.com/INSPIRE-MIF/2017.2/blob/master/glossary.md).

 ### Why GDB?
 In today’s IT environment, users expect to share multiple representations of a resource and multiple service interfaces (APIs) to access the same data resource to target different users and use cases.
-With ArcGIS, your GDB data are easily shared as GeoJSON, CSV, KML, Shapefile, and fGDB, as well as GeoServices REST API.
-Optional additional distributions can include OGC WMTS, WFS, Layer Package, GeoPackage, and more.
-OGC API-Features is coming later in 2021.
+ArcGIS makes interoperability easy through application of international open standards and open specifications.
+With ArcGIS, your GDB data are easily published and shared as GeoServices and shared as GeoJSON, CSV, KML, Shapefile, and fGDB.
+Optional additional distributions can include OGC WMTS, WFS, GeoPackage, and OGC API-Features.

 The geodatabase (GDB) is a "container" used to hold a collection of datasets.
 File Geodatabase (fGDB) is a subtype of GDB stored as folders in a file system. fGDB uses an efficient data structure for high performance and scalability.
 By default, fGDB files can grow to 1 TB, and this can be changed to 4 or 256 TB using a configuration keyword.